gawaksh007/gawaksh007/README.md

-**"As a programmer, it is your job to put yourself out of business.
-What you do today can be automated tomorrow"**

-**"Never spend 6 minutes doing something by hand when you can spend 6 hours failing to automate it"**

 ## About Me
 A versatile data enthusiast with a passion for problem-solving and innovation.
-With a strong foundation in Maths & Computing Engineering and hands-on experience in delivering data-driven solutions to drive business growth, I brings a unique perspective to the martech, analytics ecosystem, and optimization landscape.
+With a strong foundation in Maths & Computing Engineering and hands-on experience in delivering data-driven solutions to drive business growth, I bring a unique perspective to the martech, analytics ecosystem, and optimization landscape.
 ## Let's Connect!
 Feel free to reach out for collaboration opportunities, technical discussion, or just to say hi!